-Joystick and I also played some games of the Lord of the Rings Strategy Battle Game, on one of the kitchen countertops.
+Joystick and I also played some games of the Middle-Earth Strategy Battle Game, on one of the kitchen countertops.

 That game – one of the ranges produced by Games Workshop along with their Warhammer games, with 28mm plastic, metal, and more recently resin miniatures which one assembles, paints, and then plays with – was a very prominent feature of my schooldays.
 My friends Joystick, Cabbage, Climbing Programmer, Geochunderer and I (plus a couple of others in the early days) used to play it regularly at each others’ houses, we’d talk about it all the time, and I must have spent a very large number of hundreds of pounds on it over the years.
 We’ve still not stopped, and I still have all of my 500+ figures, and a room in the cellar of my parents’ house set up with all the scenery – but since we now live scattered around the country, we’re lucky to play twice a year, and I very rarely paint anything anymore.

 Admittedly, I never loved the game itself that much, I’m not much one for a lot of games of most kinds – I don’t like playing cards, I don’t find it very fun playing most computer games, or indeed a lot of board games.
 The games I like the most are more a good excuse to have a pleasant time with your friends than actually about the strategy or winning – I’m just not competitive and never have the slightest interest in winning.
 But the Lord of the Rings game, even though I was never that invested in the gameplay, was important, and is important, just because it’s one of the central things that my school friendship group did, and does.